 Canvas Native Charts

 The Chart component allows you to incorporate charts into your Canvas, providing an intuitive and interactive way to visualize data.
-Charts can dynamically interact with other native Canvas components, such as Comboboxes, enhancing the user experience.
+Charts can dynamically interact with other native Canvas components, such as comboboxes, enhancing the user experience.

 Creating and formatting a new Canvas chart